 Natural Ways to Take Care of Stress and Adrenal Fatigue

-- SLEEP!: Finding a regular sleep routine is critical to improving stress and healing adrenal fatigue.
+Finding a regular sleep routine is critical to improving stress and healing adrenal fatigue.
 This means sleeping 7-9 hours a night, creating ways to wind down before bedtime, and getting to sleep at a reasonable hour.
-I find that clients who decrease their screen time or add in an herbal tea at night are easy-to-implement ways to improve sleep habits.
+I find that clients who decrease their screen time or add herbal tea at night are easy-to-implement ways to improve sleep habits.

 For more education, support, and accountability in improving your health while decreasing stress, visit our Health Coaching service page.

 You’ve read the blogs, tips, and posts with catchy ideas.
 You’re taking the steps and making progress, but you crave more.
 You want answers about why habits have formed in your life and how you can take steps to ensure they don’t take hold again.